 - If there is a break in your Medicare Part A and Part B coverage. - If you no longer qualify for Medi-Cal.
 Our plan is for people who qualify for both Medicare and Medi-Cal.
-If you lose Medi-Cal eligibility as determined by the State of California, we are required to disenroll you. - If you move out of our service area. - If you are away from our service area for more than six months. - If you move or take a long trip, you need to call Customer Service to find out if the place you are moving or traveling to is in our plan's service area. - If you go to jail or prison for a criminal offense. - If you lie about or withhold information about other insurance, you have for prescription drugs. - If you are not a United States citizen or are not lawfully present in the United States.
+If you lose Medi-Cal eligibility as determined by the State of California, OneCare Connect will continue to cover your health and prescription drug benefits for two (2) months from the date you lose your Medi-Cal eligibility.
+If you do not regain your eligibility after two (2) months, we are required to disenroll you. - If you move out of our service area. - If you are away from our service area for more than six months. - If you move or take a long trip, you need to call Customer Service to find out if the place you are moving or traveling to is in our plan's service area. - If you go to jail or prison for a criminal offense. - If you lie about or withhold information about other insurance, you have for prescription drugs.

+• If you are not a United States citizen or are not lawfully present in the United States.